reviews

 The Second Sex is imperfect and occasionally counterintuitive, but it is impossible to walk away from without understanding its value.
 As a critique of sex and (predominantly) gender, it is a significant groundwork for understanding the operation of sexed bodies and how gendering the body reduces the human being’s open future to the enactment of a generality.
 To live the body as the totality of the self, Beauvoir postulates, is to reject sex and myth-brokers: a myth is a dangerous thing; to live a myth is to live a foretold narrative.

 T.S.
-Eliot Collected Poems 1909-1962
+Eliot Collected Poems 1909-1962 by T.S.
+Eliot

 I believe Eliot’s poetry is something I am going to have to come back to.
 At the present moment, I found this unnotable, but still felt a clawing intrigue that I could not quite grasp.